ROCm/HIP/docs/markdown/hip_porting_guide.md

 - AMD platform
 On AMD platform, HIP uses Radeon Open Compute Common Language Runtime, called ROCclr.
 ROCclr is a virtual device interface that HIP runtimes interact with different backends which allows runtimes to work on Linux , as well as Windows without much efforts.

+Note, `HIP_ROCclr` needed to be defined on AMD platform that HIP used ROCclr, only when platform was defined as deprecated `HIP_PLATFORM_HCC`.

 - NVIDIA platform
 On Nvidia platform, HIP is just a thin layer on top of CUDA.